School-of-the-Ancients/sota-beta/README.md

 ## Overview

 School of the Ancients is a modern web application that pairs immersive visuals with live audio conversations.
-Powered by the Google Gemini API, you can speak with legendary minds like Leonardo da Vinci, Socrates, and Cleopatra.
+Powered by the Google Gemini Live API by default — with an optional OpenAI Realtime mode — you can speak with legendary minds like Leonardo da Vinci, Socrates, and Cleopatra.
 Mentors converse in their authentic voice, adapt the scenery around you, and display custom artifacts to support the lesson.
 The result is a "Matrix Operator"-style learning environment that blends dialogue, imagery, and exploration.

 ## Feature Overview